riatzukiza/riatzukiza.github.io/kanban/tasks/blog.md

 ## Requirements

 - nav button for blog directs you to a list of all pages currently hosted on the blog
-- [[each]] element on the main blog page shows you a blurb from the blog post
+- [[../../docs/Pools/Dynamic/each|each]] element on the main blog page shows you a blurb from the blog post
 - clicking the element on the main blog page brings you to the full blog article

 ## Tasks